apache/airflow/TESTING.rst

 ===========

-To ease and speed up process of developing DAGs you can use ``InProcessExecutor`` - a single threaded executor for debugging purposes.
+To ease and speed up process of developing DAGs you can use ``InProcessExecutor`` - a single process executor for debugging purposes.
 Using this executor you can run and debug DAGs from your IDE.

 **IDE setup steps:**

-1. Add main at the end of your DAG file to make it runnable:
+1. Add ``main`` block at the end of your DAG file to make it runnable:

   .. code-block:: python